 This has developed from a couple of sources including Nigel Slater and Muoi Khuntilanont’s Kitchen.
 The colour associated with the so-called curry paste is really just down to the colour of the chillies used, though the colour can be enhanced by the addition of other ingredients.
 You can find a recipe for the red curry paste on this site also.

 The use of stock in addition to coconut milk is in no way authentic – it’s a Slater component – but I believe it improves the flavour to my western palate.
 I made it once for relatives in Singapore and their Filipino house maid’s eyes stared in horror.
 To stick with tradition, leave it out and increase the quantity of coconut milk accordingly.

-Naturally, Thai aubergines are notoriously difficult to find in England.
-I would not suggest substituting our European aubergines.
-Instead, since in Thailand the curries are often made with their long beans, I frequently use fine beans or French beans as a reasonably authentic substitute.
+In Thailand the curries are often made with their long beans.
+I would suggest using fine beans or French beans as a reasonably authentic substitute.
+Another vegetable that I find works quite well is pak choi.

 |preparation time:||15 mins|

 - 4 chicken breasts cut into bite-sized pieces

 - 1 tbs Thai fish sauce (nam pla)